dj0nny/pokemon-team-builder/README.md

 ### How will you design the layout of your website?
 Will you use a wireframing tool?
 Will you draw it on paper?

-Design's layout will be drawn on paper and uploaded once finished in this repository.
+Design's layout will be drawn on paper and uploaded in this repository once finished.